Skip to Main Content

 University of Washington wireless network - Connect your personal laptop or other device to the Internet via the University of Washington wireless access network, available in the Campus Library and all UW Bothell buildings.
 Current Cascadia students, staff, and faculty are eligible for a UW NetID of their own, and for Library guests (non-affiliated visitors), Library staff on the first floor can assign temporary UW NetIDs for temporary access to the University of Washington wireless network.
 For more information about connecting to the University of Washington wireless network, please see Using Wi-Fi at the UW.

 Cascadia College wireless network - Connect your personal laptop or other device to the Internet via the Cascadia wireless access network, only available at Cascadia College, in the CC1, CC2, and CC3 buildings.
 (Not available in the Campus Library.)
-For more information about connecting to the Cascadia wireless network, please visit the Open Learning Center in CC2-060, or the Cascadia Computing Services page.
+For more information about connecting to the Cascadia wireless network, please visit the Bock Learning Center in CC2-060, or the Cascadia Wireless Options page.

 Accessing your network fileshare